 Niquelle LaTouche

 Niquelle LaTouche is an artist-educator and cultural producer invested in community cohesion, equity and creative collaboration.
-She is the founder of Niquelle LaTouche Arts (2014) and It Takes a Village Collective (2020) which are hubs for radical empathy building, challenging normative ideas and encouraging proactive social change through a currency of care.
-Niquelle is Fine Artist, Poet , Choreographer and English specialist with experience spanning supplementary schools, alternative provisions, language schools, pupil referral units, mainstream secondary and post 16 education.
-As an advocate for cross-disciplinary practice, she champions inclusive, trauma-informed practice and curriculum design that empowers, raises attainment and shifts cultures.
+She advocates for cross-disciplinary, trauma-informed, inclusive practices which empower and shifts cultures.
+As the founder of Niquelle LaTouche Arts (2014) and It Takes a Village Collective (2020) she encourages radical empathy building, challenging normative ideas and proactive social change through a currency of care.

 In short, a badgyal from Hackney whose Dominican ancestors guide her to shake institutionalised tables with radical acts of love.